229-148-31 (.599) career head coaching record over 19 seasons between NCAA Division I and III.

 Named an Academic All-American

-One of the most successful teams in school history, Endicott’s women’s soccer program has made 15 straight appearances in the Commonwealth Coast Conference (CCC) Tournament including nine championships.
-Head Coach Jodi Kenyon, who is about to begin her 13th year at the helm, has had a big part in that success.
-She has led the Gulls to five conference titles and six NCAA tournament appearances, where they have collected six victories, and has compiled a record of 153-53-18 (.723), making her second among active Endicott coaches in winning percentage.
-She is a two-time CCC Coach of the Year (2009, 2013).
+One of the most successful teams in school history, Endicott’s women’s soccer program has made 16 straight appearances in the Commonwealth Coast Conference (CCC) Tournament including nine championships.
+Head Coach Jodi Kenyon, who is completed her 13th year at the helm during the 2017-18 season, has had a big part in that success.
+She has led the Gulls to five conference titles and six NCAA tournament appearances, where they have collected six victories, and has compiled a record of 188-70-24 (.709), making her second among active Endicott coaches in winning percentage.

 While Kenyon has a history of building teams that produce results on the field, she maintains that developing her players into “whole” individuals is the focus of her coaching mentality.
 Kenyon holds the philosophy that the lessons she uses to develop champions on the field has also bred student-athletes who can achieve their full potential and commit to being the best they can both in and out of season.